makenova/gistio-clone/readme.md

 install it from [here](http://nodejs.org/download/).

  1. clone this repo
- 2. npm install
+ 2. install dependencies by running `npm install`
- 3. node app.js
+ 3. run the app with `node app.js`
  4. go to [localhost:3000/9454341](http://localhost:3000/9454341) in a browser.
- 5. Replace the example gistid with one of your own.
+ 5. Replace the example gistid in the URL with one of your own.
  6. profit

 Test with these public gists